getsentry/snuba/docs/source/migrations/modes.rst

 Snuba Migration Modes
 ======================

-This doc outlines a basic way to try out distributed and local migrations.
+This doc outlines a way to try out distributed migrations.
 Note that this is experimental, and should be used only for development purposes at the moment.
 Distributed mode is not supported when testing yet.
+Local mode for migrations is currently fully supported.

-The main "switch" between the two modes for running data migrations (local and distributed) lives in ``sentry/conf/server.py``.
+If you are running ClickHouse via Sentry's devservices, the main "switch" between the two modes for running data migrations (local and distributed) lives in ``sentry/conf/server.py``.
 The controlling envrionment variable is ``SENTRY_DISTRIBUTED_CLICKHOUSE_TABLES``, and its value must be set in order to use a specific mode.

-Once this boolean variable is set, one of two Clickhouse Docker volumes will be used for data storage, depending on the mode (distributed or local).
-Whenever a user wants to switch between the two modes, they must "turn off" the running Clickhouse container, alter the environment variable mentioned above, and then "turn on" the same container to be in the new mode.
+Once this boolean variable is set, one of two ClickHouse Docker volumes will be used for data storage, depending on the mode (distributed or local).
+Whenever a user wants to switch between the two modes, they must "turn off" the running ClickHouse container, alter the environment variable mentioned above, and then "turn on" the same container to be in the new mode.